Commuting & Transportation

 SDSU Transportation Partners

 Bicycles are permitted on curbed roadways of campus and on the designated bike path on Aztec Walk and Campanile Mall.
+All riders are required to follow SDSU regulations and park all bikes at a bike rack.
+Parking in undesignated locations can result in adminstrataive citations and / or impound of the bike.
 For more information and safety guidelines please see the Active Transportation Policy & Green Love Bike-Lane Safety Guidelines.

 Permits are required at all times when you park on campus.
 When commuting to campus, follow these helpful tips: